akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 ## Initialize the Akamai Provider

-Once you have your configuration complete, save the `akamai.tf` file.
+Once you have your configuration complete, save the `.tf` files.
 Then switch to the terminal to initialize Terraform using the command:

-`$ terraform init`
+    $ terraform init

 This command installs the latest version of the Akamai Provider, as well as any other providers you're using.
 To update